navisingh14/SlackBot/Design.md

   [S4] Bot sends the reminder to everyone for the meeting that the user chooses.
 4 Alternative Flows
   [E1] Invalid meeting entry is provided.
 Thus bot rejects and replies with invalid meeting entered.
+  [E2] User enters an invalid membername or wants to view a non-registered member’s schedule.
 ```

 ## Architectural Design: